Rubin-unige/ros_tutorial/README.md

 - Run the Python Distance Monitor Node:

-In a new terminal, run:
+Next, in a new terminal, run:

 ```bash
 rosrun assignment1_rt distance_monitor.py
 ```
-This node will continuously monitor the distances between turtle1 and turtle2 and stop them if needed.
+This node will continuously monitor the distances between `turtle1` and `turtle2` and stop them if needed.